-The Big Apple fleet consists of 10 Ford F-350s, four Ford E-Series vans, a Jeep, and four semi tractors (three Macks and a Western Star).
-The company also has 38 semi-trailers that carry show equipment and house offices, bunkhouses and a fully equipped maintenance shop.
+The Big Apple fleet consists of 10 Ford F-350s, four Ford E-Series vans, a Jeep, and four semi-tractors (three Macks and a Western Star).
+The company also has 38 semi-trailers that carry show equipment and house offices, bunkhouse, and a fully equipped maintenance shop.

 There was a time, Larson said, when he could call a trucking company and ask for 30 tractors to tow those trailers, allowing him to complete each move in a single day.
 But, the current economic climate, the diminishing ranks of Class-A commercial drivers, and U.S. Department of Transportation (DOT) rules have forced the circus to adopt a new strategy.

 Today, the moves are made in waves.
 Several groups of drivers take the wheel over the course of a few days, with legally required breaks in between.
 “This has caused us to rethink our trucking scheduling,” Larson said.
 “It affects everything we do, from dismantling and loading trucks to the way they’re received at the other end.
 It takes us a lot longer to move our show.”